OpenRefine/OpenRefine/community.md

 ##Documentation and Support
 Not a coder but still want to help?
 No worries you can help OpenRefine to grow in several ways:
-* by [maintaining the documentation](https://github.com/OpenRefine/OpenRefine/wiki) For that you need a GitHub account ([create one for free](https://github.com/signup/free)).
+* by [maintaining the documentation](https://github.com/OpenRefine/OpenRefine/wiki), you will need a GitHub account ([create one for free](https://github.com/signup/free)).
 * helping user with questions on the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/openrefine)
 * Alternatively if you are writting tutorial on your own platform, please give us a shout so we can add it to the [OpenRefine Custom Search Engine](/OpenRefine/documentation)

 We will be soon releasing an issue list regarding the documentation to guide new participants.

 ##Promote OpenRefine
 Organizing an workshop or presentation about OpenRefine?
-Add your event details in our [wiki](https://github.com/OpenRefine/OpenRefine/wiki/Events) to spread the word.
+Add your event details in our [wiki event page](https://github.com/OpenRefine/OpenRefine/wiki/Events) or give us a shout on [twitter](http://twitter.com/OpenRefine).

 This page also list previous presentations as catch up and source of inspiration for your presentation!